Ellen Hellmann: Biography

 Hellmann was a member of the Joint Council of Europeans and Bantu and executive member of the South African Institute of Race Relations.
-She provided evidence to the 1955 Tomlinson Report (South Africa) and the Cillie Committee in 1976 and 1977 which was the Inquiry into the Riots at Soweto and Elsewhere.
+She provided evidence to the 1955 Tomlinson Report and the Cillie Committee in 1976 and 1977 which was the Inquiry into the Riots at Soweto and Elsewhere.
 Hellmann was the chair of the Isaacson Bursary Fund for Africans.
 She lectured at the Jan H. Hofmeyr School of Social Work.

 Hellmann married Joseph Michael Hellmann in March 1932 and they had one daughter.
 Her first husband died in 1941, and Hellmann subsequently married Dr. Bodo Koch in 1948.
 From 1959 to 1971 Hellman was an Executive member of the Progressive Party in South Africa, which she had helped to found.
 She died in Johannesburg in 1982.